Search

 Thank you to Lenka Cathersides for the following research.

-Job Tickner was born on the 21st of January 1894 in Bletchingley, Surrey to carter Job Tickner and Emily Matilda Weller.
+Job Tickner was born on 21st January 1894 in Bletchingley, Surrey to carter Job Tickner and Emily Matilda Weller.

-Job’s mother Emily Matilda Weller was born in the 1st quarter of 1863 in Capel, Surrey to carter and agricultural labourer William Weller, born about 1824 in Capel, and Caroline Weller, born about 1824 in Wotton, Surrey.
+Job’s father Job was born in the 4th quarter of 1869 in Horsham, Sussex to Emily.
+He was baptised on 20th March 1870 in Rudwick, Sussex.
+His mother Emily was born in the 1st quarter of 1863 in Capel, Surrey to carter and agricultural labourer William, born about 1824 in Capel, and Caroline, born about 1824 in Wotton, Surrey.
+Job and Emily married in the 3rd quarter of 1893 in Dorking.

-Job Tickner had three blood siblings: Beatrice Emily Tickner born in the 4th quarter of 1896 in Dorking; Gilbert Tickner born on the 17th of May 1899 in Dorking and Henry Tickner born about 1902 in Dorking.
+Job had three blood siblings: Beatrice Emily born in the 4th quarter of 1896; Gilbert born on 17th May 1899 and Henry born about 1902, all in Dorking.

-Gilbert Tickner had brown hair, blue eyes and a fresh complexion.
+Gilbert had brown hair, blue eyes and a fresh complexion.
 He also had a clasped hands and horseshoe tattooed on his left forearm.
-Before WW1 Gilbert was working as a carman.
-Gilbert Tickner enlisted into the Royal Navy.
+Before WW1, Gilbert was working as a carman.
+Gilbert enlisted into the Royal Navy.
 His service number was K46513.
-His first date of navy service began on the 13th of October 1917 on the HMS Pembroke II.
-On the 3rd of April 1919 Gilbert finished his service on the HMS Prince George.
+His first date of navy service began on 13th October 1917 on the HMS Pembroke II.
+On 3rd April 1919, Gilbert finished his service on the HMS Prince George.

 At the time of the 1901 Census, the family lived at 13 Ansell Road in Dorking.
-Job Tickner was working as a builder’s carter and Emily was looking after their children: Job, Beatrice Emily and Gilbert.
-With the family also lived Job’s step-son Arthur Edward Weller/Tickner, who worked on a farm.
+Job snr was working as a builder’s carter and Emily was looking after their children: Job, Beatrice Emily and Gilbert.
+With the family also lived Job’s step-son Arthur, who worked on a farm.

-On the 25th of February 1907, Job Tickner was admitted into the St Martin’s Church of England School in Dorking for boys.
+On 25th February 1907, Job was admitted into the St Martin’s Church of England School in Dorking for boys.
 At this time the family lived at 13 Ansell Road in Dorking.
 It was stated, that Job previously attended St Paul’s School.
-He left St Martin’s School on the 17th of January 1908 for the given reason of age exemption.
+He left St Martin’s School on 17th January 1908 for the given reason of age exemption.

 At the time of the 1911 Census, the family still lived at 13 Ansell Road in Dorking.
 Job was working as a carman and Emily Matilda was looking after their children: carman Job, Beatrice Emily, Gilbert and Henry.
 The accommodation had five rooms.